liangfu/liangfu.github.com/stereo-vision.rst

 * *KLT* -- the Kanade-Lukas tracker
 * *Harris Corner Detector* - good for detecting corners with orthogonal edges

+OpenCV introduce the KLT algorithm in *cvCalcOpticalFlowPyrLK*.
+It takes in two gray images as input and outcome a list of matched feature points with evaluation values.
+By removing point matches with large error, the correspondence problem can be solved.

 Self-Calibration:
 =================
 Build fundamental matrix *F* with feature correspondence between the views.

+With a number of matched feature points (more than 8), *cvFindFundamentalMat* function is applied.
+Then *cvStereoRectifyUncalibrated* is used to compute homography.

 3D Reconstruction:
 ==================